Inspired by the country’s history and culture, a new wave of Egyptian clothing is emerging.

 Although 90 percent of Egyptians are Muslim, dressing to match one’s religious views is not enforced in Egypt.

-However, dressing decently is still important to Egyptians, and many women wear Arabic clothing that covers all parts of their bodies.
+However, dressing decently is still important to Egyptians, and many women wear Arabic clothing that covers most parts of their bodies.

-Also, while unlike in most western countries where gender boundaries are blurring, Egyptian clothing retains notable differences between male and females styles.
+Also, unlike in most western countries where gender boundaries are blurring, Egyptian clothing retains notable differences between male and female styles.

-Women also wear hijabs to cover their necks and heads, or a niqab, usually used to cover just the face and head.
+Women also wear hijabs to cover their necks and heads, or a niqab is usually used to cover just the face and head.

 And yet, it is not uncommon to see Egyptian women without head coverings.